ale-nsa-team/OmniVista-Smart-Tool/Resources/README.txt

 OMNI SWITCH SMART TOOL
 =====================================

-Thank you for installing OmniSwitch Smart Tool!
+Thank you for installing OmniVista Smart Tool!

 OVERVIEW
 --------
-OmniSwitch Smart Tool is a comprehensive network management tool designed for configuring and managing OmniSwitch devices.
+OmniVista Smart Tool is a comprehensive network management tool designed for configuring and managing OmniSwitch devices.
 This application provides an intuitive interface for device discovery, configuration, monitoring, and troubleshooting of network infrastructure.

 KEY FEATURES